-Staplers offer a simple and effective way to bind documents together however if you want a professional looking finish you may want to look into other methods.
+Slide binders, hinged rings and binding screws can all be done by hand but for most other types of binding you will require a machine.
+Staplers offer a simple and effective way to bind documents together however if you want a more professional looking finish you may want to look into other methods.

+Electric or manual?
 This really depends on how much binding you will be doing.
-If you will be doing large amounts of binding an electric machine will certainly speed up production whereas if you only require a machine for low usage a simple to use manual machine would be sufficient and save you money!
+Manually operated machines are perfectly suited to the lower volume user or home crafter but if you will be doing large amounts of binding an electric machine will certainly speed up production.
+If you only need a machine for low usage a simple to use manual machine would be sufficient and save you money!
+Budget is always important but reliability can be critical.